lumphammer/toc-2e-quickstart-fvtt/README.md

 # Trail of Cthulhu 2nd Edition Quickstart for Foundry VTT

-This is a module for [Foundry VTT](https://foundryvtt.com/) that adds a Quickstart system for the [Trail of Cthulhu 2nd Edition](https://pelgranepress.com/trail-of-cthulhu-second-edition/) campaign setting.
+This module gives you a fully playable QuickStart version of [Trail of Cthulhu 2nd Edition](https://pelgranepress.com/trail-of-cthulhu-second-edition/).

-*You will also need the [INVESTIGATOR System](https://github.com/n3dst4/gumshoe-fvtt) to use this module - Foundry will prompt you to install it if you don't have it already.*

-Includes:
+## Includes

 * An introduction to the Trail of Cthulhu 2nd Edition game.
 * A starter adventure, "Stranger Shores".
-* Six pre-generated characters, each with their own abilities, motivations, and backstories.
+* Seven pre-generated characters, each with their own abilities, motivations, and backstories.
-* A new character sheet theme to match the art style of the Trail of Cthulhu 2nd Edition book.
+* A new character sheet theme to match the art style of Trail of Cthulhu 2nd Edition.
+* A thematic map of Brenton Point, Rhode Island, where the adventure is set.

+## How to install

+You will need a [Foundry VTT](https://foundryvtt.com/) server - see [the Foundry VTT Installation Guide](https://foundryvtt.com/article/installation/) for details.

+Install the the [GUMSHOE System](https://github.com/n3dst4/gumshoe-fvtt).
+You can by clicking "Game Systems" and searching for "GUMSHOE" in the "Install System" dialog.

+Install this module by clicking "Add-on Modules" and searching for "Trail of Cthulhu 2e Quickstart" in the "Install Module" dialog.

+## How to use

+Create a new world or load your an existing GUMSHOE system world (remember to take a backup if you're using an existing world!).

+Activate the module in the "Manage modules" dialog (find it in the sidebar).
+Allow the page to reload.

+You will be prompted to import the Quickstart content, including the Quickstart text, the "Stranger Shorts" scenario, and the pre-generated characters.

+After the adventure has been imported, you'll be prompted to apply the Trail of Cthulhu 2e preset - this will apply all the settings needed to make the world run with ToC 2e rules.

+Once you've done that, you can start playing the game!

+## Need help?

+Pop over to the [Pelgrane Press Discord server](https://discord.com/channels/692113540210753568/720741108937916518) and ask your question in the "Virtual Tabletops" channel.

+## Cartographical Disclaimer

+If you know Rhode Island well, you may notice that the map is not actually from the 1930s.

 ## Copyright